PrometheanDissident/prometheandissident.github.io/pages/economics.md

 - **Civil Society -** Economic freedom is associated with greater democracy<ref>https://core.ac.uk/download/pdf/231765996.pdf</ref>, greater political freedom<ref>https://www.sciencedirect.com/science/article/abs/pii/S0167268110000430</ref>, lower governmental corruption<ref>https://uca.edu/cahss/files/2020/07/02-Cramer-CLA-2020.pdf</ref>, a reduction in conflict<ref>http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.319.4651&rep=rep1&type=pdf</ref>, and greater tolerance of different groups of people<ref>https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2045577#:~:text=Regression%20analysis%20of%20up%20to,by%20how%20free%20markets%20are</ref><ref>https://www.cato.org/sites/cato.org/files/2021-01/economic-freedom-of-the-world-2020-chapter-3.pdf</ref>.

+There are two exceptions to this trend of economic growth producing positive outcomes.
+The first is inequality, which might be greater with higher economic freedom.
+The second is poorer air quality, particularly with regard to carbon dioxide emissions:

+- **Inequality -** Consistent with Hall & Lawson (2013), some research does suggest that economic freedom increases income inequality<ref>https://link.springer.com/article/10.1007/s11127-006-9078-0</ref>, although there is no clear consensus<ref>https://doi.org/10.1111/j.1465-7287.2012.00343.x</ref><ref>https://ideas.repec.org/a/ipf/finteo/v39y2015i4p349-370.html</ref>.
+This is consistent with the well-known hypothesized tradeoff between equity and efficiency<ref>https://www.jstor.org/stable/30025774</ref>, in which countries with higher economic growth have to sacrifice a level of economic inequality.
+However, many studies which find that economic freedom increases inequality have notable caveats to it.
+For example, Ahmed (2017) finds that this effect is attenuated with democratic regimes, and Bauer (2016) finds that this is balanced out by an overall higher quality of life among citizens who live under conditions of higher economic freedom<ref>https://www.mdpi.com/2227-7099/5/2/18</ref><ref>https://digitalcommons.liberty.edu/honors/597/</ref>.

 - **Air Quality -** Economic freedom appears to create incentives to abate local air pollution such as fine particulate matter, although such incentives do not appear to be created for carbon dioxide emissions which are more global in nature<ref>https://www.fraserinstitute.org/sites/default/files/economic-freedom-and-air-quality.pdf</ref>.
 This would make sense given the difficulty of coordination on an international scale which is required to reduce carbon dioxide emissions.

+### The Question of Worker Cooperatives

 ## <span style="background-color:orange">Socialism</span>